 Samples may be refrigerated at 2-8°C for a maximum period of five (5) days.
 If the specimen(s) cannot be assayed within this time, the sample(s) may be stored at temperatures of -20°C for up to 30 days.
 Avoid use of contaminated devices.
 Avoid repetitive freezing and thawing.
-When assayed in duplicate, 0.100ml of the specimen is required.
+When assayed in duplicate, 0.100ml (100μl) of the specimen is required for t T3.